seoha-kim/seoha-kim/README.md

 ## Seoha Kim ✿˘◡˘✿
 I am a Master's graduate from Korea with a strong interest in 3D Scene Understanding, Open Vocabulary 3D Scene Graphs, 4D Reconstruction, and Robot Perception.
-My research focuses on advancing these areas to contribute to the development of intelligent systems capable of perceiving and interacting with complex 3D environments.
+My research insterests focus on developing intelligent systems capable of perceiving and interacting with complex 3D environments.

 **📌 Current Research**